 - It is easy to install

-- Comes with a wall mount
+- It comes with a wall mount

 - Affordable

-- Sound quality is poor
+- The sound quality is poor

 RV TV Mounts